-Operations is the delivery of products and services.
-Product, service, and project management are all core skills that help improve foresight in this department.
-Terry Schmidt’s Strategic Project Management Made Simple (2009), and Clark Campbell’s The One Page Project Manager (2012) are two good primers for this skill.
+Product, Service, and Project Management are all core practices that help improve foresight in this department.
+Terry Schmidt’s Strategic Project Management Made Simple (2009), and Clark Campbell’s The One Page Project Manager (2012) are two good primers for this practice.
 The ideal operations manager is a great team player.
 They may be a middle manager working under top leadership and above line staff, and collaborating with the largest number of other departments, as so many departments have an impact on product and service delivery.

 Lean Six Sigma, which combines Six Sigma quality with lean manufacturing speed initiatives, and agile methodology for IT work are two leading operations methods today.
 The Lean Six Sigma Toolbook (2004) introduces several useful management tools for speed and quality improvement.

 Superior operations (quality, speed, product mix) are often worked for as a sustainable competitive advantage.
 Another leader in this respect is Zara, a Spanish retailer of clothing and accessories, used rapid prototyping, vertical integration, and supply chain automation to raise its operations tempo to two weeks, from new product development to store deployment, versus six months for the typical fashion retailer.
 This sustained advantage, along with continual market research on the latest global fashion trends, has allowed it to become a global leader in “fast fashion.”

 Without any advertising budget, and violating the predictions of the standard business strategy playbook, Zara’s parent company Inditex Group has used this market research, operations, and quality-driven strategy become the world’s largest apparel retailer since opening its first store in 1975.
 Their rise to global success is one of many inspiring examples of operational excellence and foresight.